SoK: Blockchain-Based Decentralized AI (DeAI): On-Training

 \subsection{Discussion}

-In implementing DeAI training, several challenges still remains, particularly regarding the trust and security of DeAI.

-\textbf{Ensuring Authentic Decentralized Training:} One core challenge in DeAI training is verifying that participants genuinely contribute to model training, rather than using pre-trained or stolen models~\cite{Olson1965Logic}.
-Without a centralized authority to monitor activities, there is a risk of model stealing, where a participant may submit outputs from a pre-trained model rather than conducting legitimate training.
-To address this, a ``proof-of-learning'' mechanism~\cite{jia2021proof, thudi2022necessity, zhao2024proof} could be implemented.
-Proof-of-learning would require participants to demonstrate that their model has been genuinely trained on the provided dataset within the decentralized network.
-Techniques such as periodic accuracy or loss validation and comparison with expected learning curves could help in verifying that a model has been authentically trained.
-Additionally, cryptographic methods such as \ZKPs~\cite{liu2021zkcnn, chen2024zkml, garg2023experimenting} could provide an additional layer of verification without exposing the model details, ensuring that participants have genuinely completed training tasks as specified by the protocol.
+One core challenge in decentralized training is the free-riding problem~\cite{Olson1965Logic}.
+To address this, a \PoL mechanism~\cite{Jia2021ProofOfLearning, thudi2022necessity}, requires participants to demonstrate that their model has been genuinely trained on the provided dataset, may be implemented.
+Techniques such as periodic accuracy or loss validation and comparison with expected learning curves could help in verifying that a model has been authentically trained~\cite{choi2024tools,srivastava2024optimistic}.
+Additionally, cryptographic methods such as \ZKPs~\cite{garg2023experimenting,abbaszadeh2024zero} could provide an additional layer of verification without exposing the model details, ensuring that participants have genuinely completed training tasks as specified by the protocol.

-\textbf{Balancing Incentives with Security:} Finally, designing a fair and secure incentive mechanism is essential to maintaining participant motivation while safeguarding the network from misuse.
-As participants are rewarded for their contributions, care must be taken to ensure that rewards align with genuine training effort and model quality.
-Combining reputation scores with token-based rewards may create a balanced incentivization model, encouraging long-term, honest contributions to the network.
-Reputation scores can reflect a participant's history of contributions, such as their model’s performance, adherence to training protocols, and consistency over time.
-High-reputation participants could receive additional benefits or higher reward rates, motivating them to maintain trustworthy behaviors and discouraging short-term or exploitative actions.